aminnoorani/Plots/README.md

 # Plots
-Nice Plots for Genomic Analysis Visualization, all written in R
+Nice Plots for visualization of genomic data